Breast Implant Replacement London UK

 Breast implant replacement surgery can be performed with or without capsulectomy, which involves removing the scar tissue capsule formed around the implant.
 Depending on the extent of the breast implant complications, partial, full, or en bloc capsulectomy may be necessary.

-At Centre for Surgery, we understand the importance of finding an experienced and reputable surgeon for your breast implant replacement surgery.
+We understand the importance of finding an experienced and reputable surgeon for your breast implant replacement surgery.
 Our specialist plastic surgery clinic in London has a team of highly skilled surgeons who have performed thousands of breast surgeries and can offer you customised surgical plans tailored to your specific needs.

 Depending on your individual condition, your surgeon may recommend removing the scar tissue capsule along with your breast implants during the replacement surgery.
-Breast implant replacement surgery, with or without capsulectomy, can help restore the appearance of your beautiful and perky breasts, giving you renewed confidence in your appearance.
-Contact Centre for Surgery to schedule a consultation with one of our experienced plastic surgeons today.
+Breast implant replacement surgery, with or without capsulectomy, can help restore the appearance of your beautiful and perky breasts, giving you renewed confidence in your appearance—contact Centre for Surgery to schedule a consultation with one of our experienced plastic surgeons today.

 Implant exchange | Fast facts |